First time buyer mortgages

 - You must be a UK resident or have full rights to reside in the UK

-- You must be at least 18 years old to apply for a mortgage, and your mortgage must usually end before you reach 75.
-If your mortgage term extends past your normal state pension age or your expected retirement age – whichever happens sooner - we'll look at your retirement income to work out whether we think you can afford the monthly payments.
+- You must be at least 18 years old to apply for a mortgage, and your mortgage must usually end before you reach 80.
+If your mortgage term extends past when you plan to retire, up to age 70 - whichever happens sooner - we'll look at your retirement income or your employment income, if you are still working to work out whether we think you can afford the monthly payments.
 If you’re taking out a joint mortgage, it’s the age of the oldest person that’s taken into account.

 You can use our online calculator to get an idea of how much you could borrow.
-Or, to get a better indication we can provide you with an Agreement in Principle, also know as a 'Mortgage Promise'.
+Or, to get a better indication you can apply for an Agreement in Principle, also know as a 'Mortgage Promise'.
 We'll start by asking about your income, for example your basic salary and any regular overtime or bonuses.
 We'll also ask about your regular outgoings, for example credit card or personal loan repayments, and we'll take these off your income.
 After that, we make a further allowance for average day-to-day living expenses.
 This allows us to see how much we think you can afford for your mortgage payment each month.

 As part of our process of assessing whether we think you can afford the loan, we'll ask your permission to contact a credit reference agency.
 They can give us information about: